nvdnkpr/express-feedback/README.md

     // Optional.
 Unique key of the req.user object, default to '_id' options.user_key = 'id';

-### Experimental:
+## Experimental:

-    // Optional. allow you to sequence the audit by updating its value options.prepend: 'alpha_';
+You can use prefix option to sequence the audit.

+    // Optional.
+    options.prefix: '/alpha_week1/';

-    // when using prepend request info with: feedback.loop.averageUse(<prepend value> + '/url/path', function(err, obj) {
+    // when using prefix request info with: feedback.loop.averageUse(<prefix value> + '/url/path', function(err, obj) {
       console(obj);
     });

 ### Note:

-Middleware is not necessary and individual actions can be registered using `feedback.loop.add(user_id, action_type)`
+You can skip using the middleware and register user actions manually using `feedback.loop.add(user_id, action_key)`